crsuarez/virtual_environments/README.md

 # virtual_environments
-Collection of enviroments to development in virtual machines or containers
+Collection of enviroments to development in virtual machines using vagrant + virtualbox or containers using docker or lxc